berttejeda/ansible-taskrunner/README.md

 - An option's _var_ key:
     - In the case of standard options, this variable holds the value of the arguments passed to the option
-    - In the case of flags/switches, this variable is a boolean
+    - In the case of flags/switches, this variable is a Boolean
     - The variable is available during the entire runtime
 - In the above example, the `-hello` and `-goodbye` options point to special mapped<br />
   variables that themselves map to corresponding shell functions defined in the subcommand's<br />